Starting your nursery or pre-school

 - How do they support you to provide a variety of rich learning experiences for children?

-- How do they link to the areas of learning set out in the EYFS (in England) or the Foundation Phase (in Wales)?
+- How do they link to the areas of learning set out in the EYFS in England or support children's holistic development in line with the curriculum in Wales?

 - How will you ensure that your resources are culturally diverse and cater for all children?